chemacabeza/chemacabeza.github.io/_bash-in-depth/0009-Environment-Variables.md

 While “`env -i`” has its benefits, use it with caution, as clearing the environment can potentially disrupt the normal operation of commands that rely on specific environment variables.
 It's particularly useful in controlled scenarios where you need to ensure a clean, isolated environment for a specific task.

+### “`env`” in the Shebang (`#!`)
+The shebang (`#!`) at the start of a script tells the system which interpreter to use to execute the file.
+For Bash scripts, you commonly see:
+* `#!/bin/bash`
+* `#!/usr/bin/env bash`

+These specify different ways to invoke the Bash shell.

+1. `/bin/bash`
+    * This is an absolute path to the bash binary.
+    * When you use `#!/bin/bash`, the system looks for the bash interpreter directly in the `/bin` directory.
+    * **Limitation**: It assumes that `bash` is installed specifically in `/bin`, which might not always be the case on systems like macOS, BSD, or systems with custom Bash installations.
+2. `/usr/bin/env bash`
+    * The command `env` is a utility that looks for `bash` in the system's `PATH` environment variable and executes it.
+    * When you use `#!/usr/bin/env bash`, the system first runs `env`, which searches for `bash` in all the directories listed in the `PATH` variable.
+    * **Advantage**: It is more portable because it doesn't rely on bash being in `/bin`.
+If bash is installed in a custom location or the user is using a different version of `bash`, `env` will locate it based on the system's `PATH`.

+Using `#!/usr/bin/env bash` is **more portable** because it works on systems where `bash` might not be located in `/bin`.
+Using `#!/bin/bash` is **less flexible** (less portable) and assumes `bash` is always in `/bin`, which is true for most Linux distributions but not for all operating systems.

+On performance `#!/bin/bash` directly invokes Bash, so there's no intermediate step. `#!/usr/bin/env bash` first invokes the `env` command to find `bash`, which can be slightly slower due to this extra step, though this difference is negligible in most cases.

-Alright, till now we have seen the use of “`env`” to create an environment that is temporary.
+Alright!
+Up until now we have seen the use of “`env`” to create an environment that is temporary.
+We also learnt why is more portable using it in the Shebang of the script.

 Now, what if we wanted to create a new variable that is not that temporary?
 The answer to this is the “`export`” command.

 ## Command “`export`”